Man arrested in fatal shooting of Migos rapper Takeoff

 Migos first broke through with the massive hit “Versace” in 2013.
 They had four Top 10 hits on the Billboard Hot 100, though Takeoff was not on their multi-week No. 1 hit “Bad and Boujee,” featuring Lil Uzi Vert.
 They put out a trilogy of albums called “Culture,” “Culture II” and “Culture III,” with the first two hitting No. 1 on the Billboard 200 album chart.

-Takeoff never released a solo record, but in the weeks before his death he and Quavo put out “Only Built for Infinity Links.”
-Takeoff hoped the joint album would build respect for his lyrical abilities, telling the “Drink Champs” podcast, “It’s time to give me my flowers.”
+In the weeks before his death Takeoff, who released the solo album “The Last Rocket” in 2018, and Quavo put out “Only Built for Infinity Links.”
+Takeoff hoped the joint album with Quavo would build respect for his lyrical abilities, telling the “Drink Champs” podcast, “It’s time to give me my flowers.”

 As Clark’s arrest was announced Friday, Takeoff’s voice could again be heard, featured on “Feel The Fiyaaaah” alongside A$AP Rocky on Metro Boomin’s album released that day, “Heroes and Villains.”